1949 Texas hurricane: Meteorological history

-The origins of the 1949 Texas hurricane are unclear due to the complex weather pattern that persisted over southern Mexico and Central America around the time of its formation.
-These areas were within a broad region of low air pressure between September 25–30.
-This low-pressure area likely stemmed at least in part from a tropical wave that moved westward from the Caribbean Sea into Central America on September 25–26, as well as the remnants of a previous hurricane.
-The Atlantic hurricane database (Note: HURricane DATa (HURDAT) is the official track database for tropical cyclones in the North Atlantic Ocean and contains information on the positions and intensities of storms dating back to 1851.) originally indicated that the tropical cyclone formed over the eastern Pacific on September 27.
 A review of the data conducted by the Atlantic Oceanographic and Meteorological Laboratory (AOML) in 2014 determined that there was insufficient evidence from weather observations to dispute such an origin, but noted that the available weather observations in the region did not report the higher winds or stronger pressure gradients typically associated with tropical cyclones.
 The database first lists the storm as a tropical depression at 06:00 UTC on September 27 just south of the border between Guatemala and El Salvador.
 The nascent tropical cyclone moved generally northward across Guatemala and southern Mexico over the next few days.
 Weather observations provided increasingly clearer evidence of the consolidated area of low-pressure associated with the tropical cyclone on September 29–30.
 The center of the broad and slow-moving cyclone tracked into the Bay of Campeche near Ciudad del Carmen by 06:00 UTC on October 1.
 Data from a nearby coastal weather station suggested that the cyclone had strengthened into a tropical storm around the time it re-emerged over water.
 It is relatively rare for a tropical cyclone to cross from the Pacific into the Atlantic, or vice versa; as of June 2020, only five storms have crossed from the eastern Pacific into the Atlantic since 1842, including the 1949 storm.